 There may be a lot of reasons you’d want to grow your blog.
 Whether it’s to increase your income or simply to have your voice be heard by a wider audience, the process is very much the same.

-Knowing how to create the perfect blog post is essential for allowing others to find your blog in the black hole that is the internet and share your amazing content with others.
-Those two ingredients are what you need to build a successful blog and the above steps will help get you there.
+Knowing how to write a blog post — and a good one — is essential for helping others to find your blog in the black hole that is the internet.
+Those ingredients are what you need to build a successful blog and the above steps will help get you there.